 Testing a UPS at a predetermined power level for a predetermined time period

-Building Management System.
-Also known as Building Automation System (BAS).
 A computerized system installed in buildings that controls and monitors the building's mechanical and electrical equipment such as ventilation, lighting, power, fire systems, and security systems.
 This can also refer to a Battery Management System used for controlling batteries.
 These systems help to prevent adverse battery states and monitor and extend battery life.

-By definition, the function of a capacitor in an electrical circuit is to store energy to maintain a supply of power.
+The function of a capacitor in an electrical circuit is to store energy to maintain a supply of power.
 With regards to a UPS, they are specifically used to remove fluctuations present in the power source to provide a clean power signal to equipment downstream.

 A distributed redundant configuration whereby a UPS is connected to “catch” the load from one or more other UPSs in the event of their failure.

-Converts fixed dc input voltage to a variable dc output voltage directly.
+Converts fixed DC input voltage to a variable dc output voltage directly.